2013 © Copyright Debbie King. All rights reserved.

 Built: 1973 (refitted in 2011)

-vessel, she was refitted in 2011 and her age does not
+vessel, her most recent refit was in 2017 and her age

-show, other than by the fact that she actually looks like
+does not show, other than by the fact that she actually

-a ship and not one of the ugly, plastic behemoths of
+looks like a ship and not one of the ugly, plastic

-We have had three fantastic cruises on board Boudicca,
+We have had four fantastic cruises on board Boudicca,

 two of them well above the Arctic Circle; one in summer